• Home

 Design - All In One Display - Beautifully Aluminum

 The iMac stands elegantly with a minimal desktop footprint.
 The iMac ships with the Apple keyboard and wired Mightly Mouse.
-If you decide to custom build your iMac (what Apple calls Build-to-Order), you can upgrade (for a fee) to the wireless keyboard and wireless Mighty Mouse.
-The end result would be a iMac setup completely free of clutter.
-Although it's Apple's mid-level desktop, the iMac offers a full range of features and specifications to take advantage of today's digital lifestyle.
+If you decide to custom build your iMac (what Apple calls Configure-to-order), you can upgrade (for a fee) to the wireless keyboard and wireless Mighty Mouse.
+The end result would be a iMac setup completely free of desktop clutter.
+Although it's Apple's mid-range desktop, the iMac offers a full range of features and specifications to take advantage of today's digital lifestyle.
 The iMac is easy to set up, just take it out of the box, place it on a desk, run the OS X setup assistant and you're off and running.

 Eye Catching and Dazzling